CHARAN-Chiru-17/PowerBI-Call_Center_Performance_Report/README.md

 The Call Center Analytics Report on Power BI offers a detailed examination of critical performance metrics to provide actionable insights for enhanced decision-making.

 ## Data Source
-Call Center Data: The primary dataset used for this analysis "" .
+Call Center Data: The primary dataset used for this analysis "CAll CENTER DATA"(excel file).

  ## Data Preprocessing
 1.Replace all null values/blank values with 0.